System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 5. Installation as a Boundary Condition

-Installation is not merely execution—it is a boundary transition.
-OE-FASHION systems define clear handover points.
+Installation is not merely execution—it is a critical boundary transition.

-• Boundary Transition: Responsibility shifts from fabrication to site integration via specific transport & installation protocols.
+• Boundary Transition Point Responsibility shifts from fabrication to site integration via specific transport & installation protocols.

-• Pre-installation Inspection: Mandatory criteria to verify site readiness before stress introduction.
+• Pre-Installation Inspection Mandatory criteria to verify site readiness (acclimation) before stress is introduced.

-• Adjustment Limits: Defined ranges for on-site calibration.
+• Adjustment Limits Defined geometric ranges for on-site calibration and leveling.

 6. Misuse, Modification & Scope Drift

-Unauthorized modification, reinstallation, or environmental misuse constitutes boundary breach, not engineering failure.
+Structural and finish integrity performance assumes intended use.
+Unauthorized modification, reinstallation, or environmental misuse constitutes a boundary breach, not an engineering failure.

 7. Engineering Clarity as Risk Control

 Defined boundaries protect all parties.
-They enable accurate specification, fair accountability, and long-term system stability.
-OE-CORE™ engineering replaces vague assurances with clearly engineered responsibility limits to prevent lifecycle fatigue.
+They enable accurate specification and fair accountability.
+OE-CORE™ engineering replaces vague assurances with clear responsibility limits to prevent lifecycle fatigue disputes.

 Engineering accountability begins with defined boundaries.